vyos/vyos-documentation/docs/cli.rst

   loopback lo {
   }

-It is also possible to display all `set` commands within configuration mode using :cfgcmd:`show | commands`
+It is also possible to display all :cfgcmd:`set` commands within configuration mode using :cfgcmd:`show | commands`

 .. code-block:: none